-Civil Forfeiture Office

-POLICY

-Ministry of Attorney General

-Legal Services Branch
+Ministry of Attorney General Legal Services Branch

 PO Box 9234 Stn Prov Govt, Victoria BC V8W 9J1 Phone: (250) 356-1560 Fax: (250) 356-1092

 Civil Forfeiture Office Affidavit Initiation

-Objective This policy sets out how affidavits will be created and handled by the

-Civil Forfeiture Office (CFO) and the Civil Forfeiture Team (CFT) of

-Legal Services Branch in relation to civil forfeiture matters.

-Application and

-Scope

-This policy applies to all affidavits to be used in Civil Forfeiture

-matters.

-PrinciplesAll affidavits will be initiated and managed by the Paralegal position attached to the CFO.

-Background To ensure consistency and quality of affidavits as well as the timely processing of completed affidavits, one position is delegated all core affidavit responsibilities.
-The position works with the lawyer responsible for the case and the responsible CFO case manager and final drafts are completed according to their instructions.
-General Paralegals attached to the CFT may assist with preparation of affidavits; however, the Paralegal attached to the CFO is responsible for its completion and all procedural steps.
+- Objective This policy sets out how affidavits will be created and handled by the Civil Forfeiture Office (CFO) and the Civil Forfeiture Team (CFT) of Legal Services Branch in relation to civil forfeiture matters. - Application andThis policy applies to all affidavits to be used in Civil ForfeitureScopematters. - Principles All affidavits will be initiated and managed by the Paralegal position attached to the CFO. - Background To ensure consistency and quality of affidavits as well as the timely processing of completed affidavits, one position is delegated all core affidavit responsibilities.
+The position works with the lawyer responsible for the case and the responsible CFO case manager and final drafts are completed according to their instructions. - General Paralegals attached to the CFT may assist with preparation of affidavits; however, the Paralegal attached to the CFO is responsible for its completion and all procedural steps.